 Capital punishment has existed in Tennessee off and on throughout its history, although the methods have changed.
 Prior to 1913, the method of execution was hanging and there are few records of those executed by this method.
 Electrocution became the method of execution in 1916 after a two-year hiatus from the death penalty from 1913-1915.
 Then there was a period in the state when death row was empty.
-From 1972 until 1978, there were no inmates sentenced to death in Tennessee because of the U.S. Supreme Court declaring it unconstitutional.
-When the death penalty became legal in the state again in 1978, those inmates sitting on death row from 1960 to 1978 had their sentenced commuted mostly to life.
+From 1972 until 1978, there were no offenders sentenced to death in Tennessee because of the U.S. Supreme Court declaring it unconstitutional.
+When the death penalty became legal in the state again in 1978, those offenders sitting on death row from 1960 to 1978 had their sentenced commuted mostly to life.

 When capital punishment was reinstated in 1916, records were kept of those sentenced to death by the warden in an "official ledger" that accounted the name, crime, and the time of death of the 125 executed in Tennessee.
 From 1916 to 1960, all executions took place at the Tennessee State Penitentiary located in Nashville.
 Tennessee's first execution in nearly 40 years took place April 19, 2000 at Riverbend Maximum Security Institution where Robert Glen Coe was executed by lethal injection.